Universidad Bolivariana del Ecuador

 Recent Submissions

-“The influence of flip app to improve speaking skills in students of seventh grade”
+Gamification tools to improve speaking skills in pre-A1 students

-(Universidad Bolivariana del Ecuador, 2024-05-09) Tomalá de la A, Lissette Estephanía; Salazar Jaramillo, Cecilia Isabel; López López, Jacqueline Elizabeth
+(Universidad Bolivariana del Ecuador, 2025-02-06) Chamba Sinche, Silvia Dolores; López López, Jacqueline Elizabeth